TheHellTower/GayFex/index.md

 ---------
 You could obtain the latest source code and releases at [GitHub project page](https://github.com/mkaring/ConfuserEx/releases).
 You may find the bleeding edge builds at [the CI Server](https://ci.appveyor.com/project/mkaring/confuserex).
-ConfuserEx requires .NET Framework 4.6.1 to run.
+ConfuserEx requires .NET Framework 4.6.1 or later to run.
 The CLI interface runs also on .NET Core 2.2 on multiple platforms.
 It might be helpful to read the [FAQ]({{ BASE_PATH }}/faq/)!

 ---